oanda/apidocs/sections/rates.md

 ## GET /v1/instruments/:instrument/price

-Fetch live prices for an instrument.  `:instrument` field in URI should be one of the available `instrument` from the /v1/instruments response.
+Fetch the current price for an instrument.  `:instrument` field in URI should be one of the available `instrument` from the /v1/instruments response.

 #### Request
     http://api-sandbox.oanda.com/v1/instruments/EUR_USD/price